Motiejus Krivas

 Motiejus Krivas (born December 1, 2004) is a Lithuanian college basketball player for the Arizona Wildcats of the Big 12 Conference.

 Early life and career

-Krivas grew up in Šiauliai, Lithuania.
+Krivas was born and grew up in Šiauliai, Lithuania.
 He began playing for BC Žalgiris-2 of the National Basketball League (NKL) in 2019.
 Krivas averaged 13.7 points, 9.8 rebounds, 1.6 blocks, and 1.5 assists during the 2022–23 season and was named the NKL's best defender.
-He also played for the senior team, BC Žalgiris, in Lithuanian Basketball League and EuroLeague games.
+He also played for the senior team, Žalgiris Kaunas, in Lithuanian Basketball League and EuroLeague games.
+Moreover, he played for the Boston Celtics in five games during the 2023 Basketball Without Borders young players program.

 College career

+Freshman season

 Krivas committed to play college basketball in the United States for the Arizona Wildcats.
 He averaged 5.4 points and 4.2 rebounds per game as a freshman while primarily serving as the backup to Oumar Ballo.

-Krivas entered his sophomore year as the Wildcats' starting center following Ballo's transfer to Indiana.
+Sophomore season

+Krivas entered his sophomore season as the Wildcats' starting center following Ballo's transfer to Indiana.
+Nevertheless, he played in just first eight games of the season before suffering a season-ending foot injury.
+His averages were 7.9 points, 4.5 rebounds and 1.1 assists per game.
+While playing without Krivas the Wildcats in the 2025 NCAA Division I men's basketball tournament reached the Sweet Sixteen round, however in it they were eliminated 93–100 by the first-seeded Duke Blue Devils that were led by Cooper Flagg.